-Aside from initial mandatory training sessions, OHA will continue to hold mandatory biannual meetings and periodic optional sessions to discuss any changes to protocols and discuss quality improvement opportunities.
+Aside from initial mandatory training sessions, OHA will continue to hold retailer inspection and communication trainings and meetings as well as evaluation activities related to local administration of statewide tobacco retail licensing inspections.
 Local programs will have continuous access to OHA TRL staff to assist with any technical assistance needs.